-The Office of Broadband will notify applicants and other interested stakeholders of the stages of the process outlined above by publishing timelines on the Virginia Telecommunication Initiative Website, as well as communicating to stakeholders through existing channels.
+The Office of Broadband will notify applicants and other interested stakeholders of the stages of the process outlined above by publishing timelines on the Virginia Telecommunication Initiative Website, as well as communicating to stakeholders through existing email channels.

 The Office of Broadband will work to streamline the application process for applicants under the BEAD program.
 Each applicant applying under BEAD will be required to complete an application narrative to satisfy the requirements outlined in this document, as well as the BEAD Notice of Funding Opportunity.
 These narrative-heavy components of applications will suffice for all application areas across the Commonwealth, unless the applicant wishes to change their narrative responses for different regions of Virginia.
-This process avoids requiring applicants to complete application narratives for each unit of geography in their proposal.
-Along with this narrative component of the application, applicants must submit items specific to each application area, including cost estimates, network designs and diagrams, build-out timelines, and local coordination outcomes.
-Prior to the start of the 90-day application window, the Office of Broadband will provide a submission template to streamline and coordinate this process, where applicants will outline the requested dollar amount to serve unserved locations, underserved locations, and unserved Community Anchor Institutions in that application area, as well as the matching funds slated to be contributed to the build and other application area specific information.
+This process avoids the process of requiring applicants to complete application narratives for each unit of geography in their proposal.
+Along with this narrative component of the application, applicants must submit cost estimates to serve application areas.
+The Office of Broadband will provide a submission template to streamline and coordinate this process, where applicants will outline the requested dollar amount to serve all unserved locations, underserved locations, and unserved Community Anchor Institutions in that application area, as well as the matching funds slated to be contributed to the build.

 The Office of Broadband, in this document, has established a fair, open, equitable, and competitive subgrantee selection process and has ensured that adequate safeguards are in place to protect the integrity of the competition, including safeguards against collusion, bias, conflicts of interest, arbitrary decisions, and other factors that could undermine confidence in the process outlined above.
-Specifically, this is addressed through the opportunity that the list of counties and cities in which a prospective subgrantee is interested in applying will not be publicly posted and can be held exempt from Freedom of Information Act requirements.